wso2/open-healthcare-docs/en/docs/fhir/guides/exposing-an-api.md

     ![WSO2 Open Healthcare Developer Portal](/assets/img/guides/exposing-an-api/oh-developer-portal.png)

 1. Navigate to Applications tab and to create an application, click on **Add New Application** button
     1. An application is a logical representation of a physical application such as a mobile app, web app, device, etc. An API subscription is created, authenticated, and managed through an application.
-Find out more about applications by clicking [here](https://apim.docs.wso2.com/en/4.1.0/consume/manage-application/create-application]).
+Find out more about applications in [Create an application](https://apim.docs.wso2.com/en/4.1.0/consume/manage-application/create-application).

         ![Add new application in Developer Portal](/assets/img/guides/exposing-an-api/add-new-application.png)